 A perfect blend of the past and the contemporary

 So, you’re considering heading to Rotterdam?
 Well, I think you’re making a fantastic decision.
-I feel Rotterdam is so often overlooked with a preference to Amsterdam, and the reason I say that, is because we did that exact thing.
+I feel Rotterdam is so often overlooked with a preference for Amsterdam, and I say that because we did that exact thing.

-However, if you’re looking for a similar Dutch experience that’s slightly calmer, plenty of charm, perhaps not so many canals, then Rotterdam is for you.
+However, if you’re looking for a similar Dutch experience that’s slightly calmer, has plenty of charm, and perhaps not so many canals, then Rotterdam is for you.